chili-publish/grafx-documentation/docs/GraFx-Studio/guides/anchoring/index.md

 ## Anchor to Frame

-Choose an anchor target (one of 4 circles around the box), and set a new anchor point.
+Choose an anchor target (one of the four circles around the box) and set a new anchor point.

-Let's use the picture below as example
+Example:

-- Chosen frame is the image frame of the house
+- Selected frame: Image frame of the house
-- Horizontal anchoring is set to "Left".
-This means there will be a fixed amount of pixels on the left.
+- Horizontal anchoring: Set to "Left," meaning a fixed amount of pixels will remain on the left
-- Left anchor target is selected, this means: To what target should we anchor the image frame?
+- Left anchor target: Specifies the frame to anchor to
-- Anchor left is set to "Frame" (not page)
+- Anchor left: Set to "Frame" (not page)
-- Target Frame is set to "Realtor" (the name of the frame)
+- Target Frame: Set to "Realtor" (the frame’s name)
-- Target Anchor Point is set to Left
+- Target Anchor Point: Left

-This means: The image of house is set to anchor on the left-hand side to the left side of the realtor image.
+This setup anchors the left side of the house image to the left side of the "Realtor" frame.

-The Interface displays the amount of pixels will be kept as offset. (i.e. 79.50).
+The interface shows the offset in pixels (e.g., 79.50).

 ![screenshot-full](anchor_guide_12.png)

-The solid anchor line on the left of the house image shows the offset (79.50) and stops where the left-hand side of the realtor image is.
+The solid anchor line on the left of the house image shows the offset (79.50) and stops at the left side of the "Realtor" frame.

 ![screenshot-full](anchor_guide_13.png)